dunglas/doctrine-json-odm/README.md

 }
 ```

-Doctrine JSON ODM can also be used standalone, without any framework, but hasn't been redacted yet (PRs welcome!).
+Doctrine JSON ODM can also be used standalone, without any framework, but the documentation hasn't been redacted yet (PRs welcome!).

 ## Usage